 - 4-8+ hours: Address both personal and organizational developmental goals around DEI, interactive activities, and action plans for the future.

 To demonstrate the importance of the workshop content to participants, and to allow our staff to focus on learning facilitation, we ask that the group leader (officer, supervisor, instructor) or a clear designee be present for and actively participate in the entire workshop.
 If their leader doesn't feel it important enough to pay attention, why should participants?

 Preparation and Follow-up

-It is important to be intentional that DEI is integrated into all aspects of our campus community on an ongoing, not just occasional, basis.
+It is important to intentionally integrate DEI into all aspects of our campus community on an ongoing, not just occasional, basis.
 How have you been engaging DEI already; what are we building on or adding to?
 And, what will you and your group do after the workshop, to ensure that DEI continues to be engaged?
 We are happy to assist in the effort to prepare for the workshop, and to develop an action plan for the future.

 In some cases, a workshop may not be the best format for reaching your learning goals, in which case we will be happy to provide suggestions, referrals, etc.

 Requesting the Collaboration

 Building on the considerations above, please have the following information ready and complete our online training request form: